AGOberprieler/GinJinn2/docs/4-toolbox.rst

 #.
 When predicting from a trained object detection model with ``ginjinn predict``, cropped objects (sub-images only) can be saved directly using the ``-c/--crop`` option.

 In either case, rectangular bounding boxes, each enclosing an object, are cropped from the original images.
-If you want to crop instance segmentations (``ginjinn utils crop --type segmentation ...``), GinJinn2 ignores the "bbox" entries from the annotation file and recalculates bounding boxes for cropping based on the "segmentation" entries instead.
+If you want to crop instance segmentations (``ginjinn utils crop -t segmentation ...``), GinJinn2 ignores the "bbox" entries from the annotation file and recalculates bounding boxes for cropping based on the "segmentation" entries instead.

-Both ``ginjinn utils crop`` and ``ginjinn predict`` allow to extend the cropping range beyond the bounding box of an object via the ``--padding`` option.
+Both ``ginjinn utils crop`` and ``ginjinn predict`` allow to extend the cropping range beyond the bounding box of an object via the ``-p/--padding`` option.
 If, for instance, the cropped images are intended to be used to train a model, it may be advisable to prevent objects from touching the image borders.
 To completely disable padding, simply specify ``--padding 0``.

 Dataset Filtering
 -----------------